 How to accelerate widespread adoption of Matter Matter is gaining traction, but work still lies ahead Matter is a standard protocol from the Connectivity Standards Alliance (CSA) that ensures interoperability between smart-home devices from different vendors.
-Nordic Semiconductor is a member of the CSA and several of the company's SoCs support the protocol.
-With the backing of smarthome ecosystem providers such as Amazon, Apple, Google and Samsung, plus chipmakers such as Nordic, the Matter protocol is gaining traction.
-However, there are some additional things that can With the backing of smart-home ecosystem providers and chipmakers, the Matter protocol is gaining traction be done to accelerate widespread adoption.
-First engineers need to ensure two levels of integration to encourage Matter adoption, especially Matter over Thread.
-The first level of integration is the network infrastructure to enable Matter operation, for example, Wi-Fi access points supporting interactions with Matter over Wi-Fi end devices and second, we need Thread Border routers to enable interactions with Matter over Thread end devices.
-Set-top-boxes and Internet gateways with added Thread Border router functionality are helping with this second layer of integration, but more needs to be done. particularly by European smart home ecosystem vendors.
-Next, smart-home start-ups should be aware that while Matter opens up a much wider market for their products, certification is not trivial.
-For example, there are strict security requirements to ensure products are protected and trustworthy.
-That means introducing a Matter certified device to the market is likely to be a little more costly and complex than introducing a device compatible with just one global ecosystem or a proprietary alternative.
-And smart-home vendors should be aware there are also still some compatibility issues with minor functions.
-For example, not all ecosystems support all features for every device type.
-An example of this is window blinds.
-While everyone supports moving blinds up and down, not all ecosystems yet support the rotation of the slats on slatted blinds.
-Finally, mass adoption of Matter will rely on powerful SoCs and other wireless chips because they need to support Bluetooth LE and Thread connectivity or Wi-Fi, as well as feature enough computing power and memory to run the Matter stack.
-And even more resources will be needed if the chip is to support an advanced smart-home application in addition to running Matter.
-Nordic's fifth-generation SoC, the nRF54H20 is an example of a product perfectly matched to tomorrow's Matter demands. orrow's Matter demands.
-The SoC features plenty of computing power with multiple Arm Cortex-M33 and RISC-V cores, combined with 2 MB of non-volatile memory and 1 MB RAM.
+With the backing of smart home ecosystem providers such as Amazon, Apple and Google plus chipmakers such as Nordic Semiconductor, the Matter protocol is gaining traction.
+However, smart homes still require some adaptations to accelerate widespread adoption of Matter.
+Specifically, two levels of integration are needed to encourage Matter adoption.
+With the backing of the smart home sector, the Matter protocol is gaining traction The first level of integration is the network infrastructure to enable Matter operation, for example, Wi-Fi access points supporting interactions with Matter over Wi-Fi end devices and second, Thread border routers to enable interactions with Matter over Thread end devices.
+Set-top- boxes (STBs) and Internet gateways with added Thread border router functionality are helping with the first layer of integration by delivering the Internet Protocol (IP) infrastructure required for Thread devices.
+Second, widespread adoption demands Matter integration with European- and China domestic-based smart home ecosystems.
+What's needed is Matter Controller integration with these ecosystems' smartspeakers, -displays, -home hubs and other smart-home products, and associated mobile apps and Cloud integration for remote controls.
+Today, European and China consumers tend to use a Matter Controller from one of global ecosystems vendors (for example, Amazon, Apple, Google or Samsung), but integration of Matter with local smart home ecosystems would further accelerate its adoption.
+Smart-home vendors should also be aware there are still some compatibility issues and even the ecosystems that have integrated Matter do not support it equally.
+First, the ecosystems don't support all device types available in the Matter specification, and the set of supported device types is different for each ecosystem.
+Second, not all ecosystems support all features for every device type.
+For example, while everyone supports moving blinds up and down, not all ecosystems yet support slat rotation on slatted blinds.
+Fixing those issues is necessary for a widespread adoption of Matter.
+Finally, greater traction of Matter demands powerful wireless chips because they need to support Bluetooth and Thread or Wi-Fi, as well as feature enough computing power and memory to run the Matter stack.
+Even more resources will be needed if the chip is to support advanced smart-home applications in addition to running Matter.
+Nordic is a member of the CSA and its fifth-generation SoC, the nRF54H20 is an example of a product perfectly matched to tomorrow's Matter demands.
+The SoC features plenty of computing power combined with lots of non-volatile memory and RAM.
 How AI Will Disrupt the IoT Incorporating AI into the IoT will dramatically enhance its capability and flexibility.
 But first significant engineering challenges will need to be overcome In Short By incorporating Machine Learning, edge devices move beyond just checking data to inferring what change means - and then do something about it Many of today's IoTconnected devices, while able to perform edge computing, lack the resources to run contemporary ML models.
 A solution comes in the form of Tiny Machine Learning